-In this article, I’ll show how the Plumsail Documents action Convert HTML to PDF works with different fonts (including custom fonts) and how to convert foreign characters correctly.
-So you will never again lose your custom font while converting HTML to PDF, and will never experience HTML to PDF font problems.
+In this article we’ll look at how to use the Plumsail Documents Convert HTML to PDF action with different fonts (including custom fonts) and how to convert foreign characters correctly.
+Using the tips provided in this article, you will never have to worry about losing your custom fonts, or experience any other font-related problems when converting HTML to PDF again.

 Plumsail Documents action Convert HTML to PDF supports several common fonts out of the box.
 For example, Times New Roman or Arial: